Visit NZ's ONLY Kōtuku, White Heron Nesting Colony!

 On the outward and return journey, take in the dramatic West Coast landscape - the crystal-clear waters of the spring fed Waitangitahuna River, towering stands of Jurassic-era Kahikatea, and the surrounding untamed countryside.

-On clear days, you’ll be treated to stunning views of Mount Cook, Mount Tasman and the Southern Alps.
+Clear days reveal the most stunning views of Mount Cook, Mount Tasman and the mighty Southern Alps.

 TOUR highlights